BestTimesToVisit.com Logo

 nature

-Witness the sky ignite in a fiery spectacle at Cala Comte, a beach renowned for its dramatic sunsets.
-Arrive mid-afternoon to secure a prime spot on the rocks, perhaps with a picnic of local cheese and olives, and let the vibrant hues wash over you as the sun dips below the horizon.
+Witness the sky ignite in a symphony of oranges, pinks, and purples at Cala Comte, one of Ibiza's most celebrated beaches.
+Arrive a couple of hours before sunset to secure a prime spot on the rocks, perhaps with a picnic basket filled with local cheeses and olives, and let the bohemian vibe wash over you.

 Best time: May-Oct